Medical Tourism Statistics 2026: Latin America Costs, Market Size & Trends

 Annual Inbound Medical Tourists:

-• Colombia: 30% of aesthetic procedures for foreign patients (3rd most-used destination globally)
+• Colombia: 30% of aesthetic procedures are for foreign patients; 3rd most-used destination for plastic surgery worldwide (after Brazil and Turkey)

-• Panama: 50,000 medical tourists annually (dollarized economy, Johns Hopkins affiliation)
+• Panama: Tens of thousands of medical tourists annually (dollarized economy, Johns Hopkins affiliation)

 Patient Demographics: